 Growing can affect your kick in soccer

 You have probably seen it, where a youth soccer player at a young age can kick the ball really far.
 Then a season later the same kid can hardly kick the ball 20 yards.
 This is usually because the body is growing, which causes all the form/ body mechanics to be wrong.
-This is a time where you start all over in learning to kick good again.
-Be patient during these times and know that you just have to spend a little extra time on it.
+During these growing times is where you should start all over in learning to kick properly again.
+Be patient and know that you just have to spend a little extra time on it.

 To improve your form doesn’t mean you have to kick the ball.
 Instead work on getting it right.
 The video below teaches you to learn form when striking with laces.

 When the body grows, body mechanics change.
 Imagine if the legs grow and inch… Automatically it will feel different when kicking the ball.
 If your knees are not bent enough then you will end up connecting on the top of the toes, which is where the air pocket is.
 No matter how strong a player is, if they connect on the air pocket of the shoe there will be less power in the kick.

 Having a harder shot in soccer doesn’t come from being strong and big.
 It comes from striking the ball the right ways.
 Ages 12 and under have a harder time getting power even when striking correctly.

 So be patient when younger, it will come.
 The reason they have a harder time is because they simply haven’t grown into their stronger adolescent body yet.
 They don’t have the strength they do around age 13+.
 So yes, strength helps, but most important is learning the right way.
 I’ve seen some of the smallest high school, college and pro players have the hardest shot, because they put all of these tips together.

 3 secrets to a harder shot in soccer